 Hi HR Professional Team,

-I want know that is legally possible for existing employees this addendum.
+I would like to know if it is legally possible for existing employees to be subject to this addendum.

 From India, Shimla